-The cost for the optional pre-term intensive Spanish language program is around three hundred thirty dollars US ($330.00), to be paid by the student directly to UCU.
+The cost for the optional pre-term intensive Spanish language program comes with a fee, to be paid by the student directly to UCU.
 Any costs associated with participation in this optional program will not be billed through the University of Mississippi.

 Important Information Regarding Language Proficiency